 How to start a low carb diet ultimately depends on your goals and your personality.
 If you're a type-A personality, perhaps you'll thrive by paying attention to metrics such as total daily net carbs.
-However, if your goal is just general health, ditching bread, pasta, beer, all foods with added sugar will likely be all it takes to have you eating low carb and reduce your chances for developing chronic disease.
+However, if your goal is general health, ditching bread, pasta, beer, all foods with added sugar is smart for everybody.

 Need some help choosing low carb recipes?
 You can't go wrong with any of the ones in these collections: